muratk3n/thirdwave/en/README.md

 The docs from the so-called Seasteading Institute are a bloody mess.
 Not enough details on engineering.
 This is what u get when libertards, economist try to think on substantial solutions.
-Friedman's grandson is involved apparently.
+Milton Friedman's grandson is involved apparently.
 Focker too.

 ---